Felicia Bond: Career

 At age twenty-two Bond moved to New York City with nine hundred dollars and worked several jobs, including illustrating botanical books, working as a freelance scene painter in a children's museum, and as an art director for Margaret K. McElderry Books.
 During this time she took classes at The School of Visual Arts and put together a portfolio of work intended for children's books.
 She was offered five contracts in short order and left behind her original idea of pursuing her painting.

-By the time she was twenty-six the first book she both wrote and illustrated, Poinsettia and Her Family, had been published.
+At age twenty-six, the first book she both wrote and illustrated, Poinsettia and Her Family, was published.
 Four more books of her own quickly followed before she illustrated If You Give a Mouse a Cookie in 1985.
 Bond has also illustrated, among other works, Big Red Barn, written by Margaret Wise Brown, The Big Green Pocketbook, written by Candice Ransom, Little Porcupine's Christmas, written by Joseph Slate and The Right Number of Elephants, written by Jeff Sheppard.

 She is both author and illustrator of numerous other works, including Poinsettia and her Family, Poinsettia and the Firefighters, The Day It Rained Hearts, The Halloween Play, Tumble Bumble, and Big Hugs, Little Hugs.